pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 step1 = my_model.StaticStep(name='Step-1', previous='Initial', timePeriod=1.0, initialInc=1, minInc=1e-4, maxNumInc=10, nlgeom=ON, amplitude=RAMP)
 ```

-Currently, the Abaqus wrapper automatically checks if the increments comply with the `delta_t`, `subcycling` and related settings and adjusts them accordingly or raises an error, but *only* for a *dynamic step* or a *static step with subcycling*.
+The Abaqus wrapper tries to check if the increments comply with the `delta_t` setting and if needed adjusts it accordingly  (notifying the user by raising a warning).
+The lines in the base-file (.inp) can look similar to this:
-**Attention:** Replacing the incrementation settings is done by looking up some keywords in the base-file (`*Step`, `*Dynamic`, `application`).
-This procedure fails when these keywords are not found.
-When using the GUI to create the base-file (.inp) and using the default settings for the step, often the keyword `application` is not written.
-It is hence advised not to use the default settings but use an application (quasi-static works for most cases and also moderate dissipation is allowed).
-If sub-cycling is not enabled, the maximal number of increments should be 1 (`inc=1`), otherwise an error is raised.
-This behavior may be changed in future versions of the code.
-The lines in the base-file (.inp) should look similar to this:

 ```
 *Step, name=Step-1, nlgeom=YES, inc=1